pitchmuc/launchpy/docs/library.md

 As it is your goal to publish your library, you want to transition it from the dev to the staging environment and so forth.
 In order to do that, you can use the transition() method.
 ***Note*** : You would need to build your library between 2 transition.
-At the end of the funnel, you just need to build your library when you are in the “approved” state.
+At the end of the funnel, you just need to build your library when you are in the "approved" state.
 The transition method takes 1 argument:

 * action : it can be either